Oh, Shit! You Mean We’re Playing for REALSIES?

 How You Gonna Play It?

-I love What Not to Wear (maybe that was the impetus for the power outfit debate?), and one of the things they talk about on the show is the fact that even if you’re just running to the grocery store, you’re still out in the world.
-The way you approach it matters.
+I love What Not to Wear (maybe that was the impetus for the power outfit debate?), and one of the things Stacey and Clinton talk about often is the fact that even if you’re just running to the grocery store, you’re still out in the world, and the way you approach it matters.
 You can go in your sweats and PJ pants and no one will stop you, but you can also throw on a decent blouse and some cute shoes, and maybe you’ll approach the world (and the world will react to you) a little bit differently.

 So, the choice is yours:

 The choice is yours.
-So put on your power outfit, baby.
-Go conquer the world.
+So put on your power outfit, baby, and go conquer the world.

 Never miss a post!
 Sign up here and get a free copy of Your Guide to Calling It Quits.